StefanGrimminck/Spip-Go/README.md

 ```bash
 sudo ./scripts/initial_setup.sh
 ```
-The script prompts for a short `name` written into `config.toml`, which appears in each connection log as `observer.hostname` / `host.name`.
+The script prompts for: a short `name` (written into `config.toml`, used in logs as `observer.hostname` / `host.name`), listen IP and port, optional self-signed TLS cert generation (paths are written relative to the config so they work from any directory), optional Loom configuration (URL, sensor_id, token, batch_size, flush_interval, TLS verify), log file path, and optional iptables PREROUTING redirect.